-As against Rawls and Freeman, my claim is that many of the aims of a property-owning democracy (e.g., relating to the aims advanced by type-[ii] and type-[iii] policies) can be achieved under a capitalist welfare state, even with a relatively inegalitarian distribution of productive resources.
-In terms of egalitarian strategy, this is potentially good news, as it means that we have more options than the single option of agitating for systemic "regime change."
-Those with a concern for social justice can also pursue more piecemeal methods for moving toward satisfaction of the principles of justice.
-Nevertheless, Rawls is surely right in claiming that a truly just society, which satisfies the difference principle, as well as the other (lexically prior) elements of his theory of justice, will require the increased dispersal of productive resources characteristic of a property-owning democracy.
-Systemic regime change, beyond the traditional institutions of welfare state capitalism, is surely necessary if Rawls's principles of justice are to be fully institutionalized.
+As against Rawls and Freeman, my claim is that many of the aims of a property-owning democracy (e.g. relating to type-(2) and type-(3) policies) can be achieved under a capitalist welfare-state, even with a relatively inegalitarian distribution of productive resources.
+In terms of egalitarian strategy, this is potentially good news, as it means that we have more options than the single option of agitating for systemic 'regime change'.
+Those with a concern for social justice can also pursue more piecemeal methods for moving towards satisfaction of the principles of justice.
+Nevertheless, Rawls is surely right in claiming that a fully just society, which satisfies the difference principle, as well as the other (lexically prior) elements of his theory of justice, will require the increased dispersal of productive resources characteristic of a property-owning democracy.
+Systemic regime change, away from the traditional institutions of welfare state capitalism, is surely necessary if Rawls's principles of justice are to be fully institutionalized.